-All firms selected will be required to comply with the terms and conditions of the CRA's Cooperative Agreement with the EPA.
-The Cooperative Agreement is made attachment to this RFPQ and should be reviewed carefully by the proposer.
+The service provider selected will be required to comply with the terms and conditions of the CRA's Cooperative Agreement with the EPA.
+The Cooperative Agreement is made attachment to this RFP and should be reviewed carefully by the proposer.